Melissa & Doug

 Low Fidelity Prototype

-We did rapid sketching of possible experiences with a phone that minimizes the use of screen time.
+We started with rapid sketching of possible experiences with a phone that minimizes the use of screen time.
 Ideas ranged from monitoring the child’s mood to creating a story-time experience.

 Mid Fidelity Prototype